Skip to main content

 • The extent to which military police can investigate sexual offenses before civilian authorities take over needs clarification.

-• The process for handling complaints against the Director of Military Prosecutions could be seen as open to political influence.
+• The process for suspending or removing the Director of Military Prosecutions could be seen as open to political influence.

 Progress